 Bachelor of Science (Space Sc & Astrophysics)

-This is the #1 degree in South Australia for Astronomical and Space Sciences research, and has a 90% satisfaction ranking by students.
+This is the number one degree in South Australia for Astronomical and Space Sciences research, and has a 90% student satisfaction ranking*.

 Choose your applicant type to view the relevant admissions information for this program.

 SATAC Code 324101 2018 CSP ATAR 76.6 2018 CSP IB 27 2018 Guaranteed Entry Score 75 Deferment Yes - 2 year Intake February and July Enquiries Future Students team

 You must have completed at least six months full time equivalent higher education study (the number of courses and units will vary depending on your prior institution however at the University of Adelaide, this equates to 4 courses / 12 units).
 Applicants who have studied Physics 1 and/or Mathematics 1 at the University of Adelaide (or equivalent) must have achieved at least a credit grade average for these courses.
 A Grade Point Average (GPA) is calculated for each separate program you have undertaken (apart from some double degree programs where the GPA is combined).
 You are ranked on the basis of your best GPA.